NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/nextflow.rst

 * Use the ``uppmax`` configuration profile to run on UPPMAX from a login node
     - If using this, also specify an UPPMAX project with ``--project`` (two hyphens!)
 * Use the test configuration profile to run a small test
 * By specifying the ``--reservation g2021025_28``, we make sure to only run on the nodes reserved for today.
 This should speed up the execution of the pipeline.
-This parameter should no be set if you run pipelines after the course, since there will be no reserved set of nodes then.
+This parameter should not be set if you run pipelines after the course, since there will be no reserved set of nodes then.

 .. code-block:: bash